What is a solstice?

 Gods: Apollo, Attis, Balder, Dionysus, the Green Man, Lugh, Odin, Ra

-Stones: Bloodstone, Clear Quartz, Diamond, Emerald, Garnet, Ruby
+Stones: Bloodstone, Clear Quartz, Diamond, Emerald, Garnet, Ruby, Onyx, Snowflake Obsidian

 Trees: Apple, Birch, Cedar, Chestnut, Fir, Holly, Juniper, Oak, Pine, Yew